-This report provides aggregate results, without interpretation, of the T1 (entry) surveys administered to family medicine residents entering their residency training program in 2014-2023.
-For reference purposes, Appendix 1 contains the questionnaire administered to T1 (entry) residents in 2023 only.
+This report provides aggregate results, without interpretation, of the T1 (entry) surveys administered to family medicine residents entering their residency training program in 2014-2024.
+For reference purposes, Appendix 1 contains the latest T1 (entry) questionnaire administered to residents.

-The T1 (entry) results have contributed to the Outcomes of Training Project (OTP) report, (January 2022) using evidence-informed data to help guide improvements in family medicine residency education.
+The T1 (entry) results provided in this report can be used as one source of evidence to help guide improvements in family medicine residency education in Canada.